mananyev/portfolio-performance-tracking/README.md

 - some kind of a terminal,
 - Docker.

-If you are running this on a Linux machine, both of the requirements are satisfied.
+If you are running this on a Linux machine, you probably already have both of these requirements satisfied.
 For Windows, install both, if needed.

 Please, read the complete [installation guide here](./installation.md).